 What do you do outside of JCA?

-Recently (during the last two years), I’ve really gotten into long distance trail running near my home.
+In the recent past, I’ve really gotten into long distance trail running near my home.
 It is my favorite outdoor activity.
-In 2018 I did a 25 mile trail run, in 2019 I did a 27 mile rail race, and in 2020 I ran a 50K “fun run” (not a coordinated race) with my brother and a few other friends.
+In 2018 I did a 25 mile trail run, in 2019 I did a 27 mile trail race, and in 2020 I ran a 50K “fun run” (not a coordinated race) with my brother and a few other friends.
 I also enjoy hiking the high peaks (14,000ft+) of Colorado as time allows—in particular, I find the beauty of the San Juan Mountains staggering.
 I also enjoy going to breweries with friends, working puzzles, playing the bass guitar, doing small household construction projects, and other left-brained activities.
-I love spending time with my wife Chastine and my two dogs Tuck and Gordon.
+I love spending time with my wife Chastine and my dog Gordon.

 Here is a picture of Horsetooth Rock just outside of Fort Collins, where I run frequently.